mlhubber/mlmodels/rain-tomorrow/README.rst

 using a so-called recursive partitioning algorithm.
 A mathematical measure of the information content of the model is used to guide the tree construction.
-Decision trees are a popular knowledge representation because they are usually easy to understand.
+Decision trees are a popular knowledge representation because they are easy to understand and explain.

 The **demo** command applies the pre-built model to a dataset with known values of the target variable and presents an evaluation of the